Kwon Jung Ho: Career

 In 1972, Kwon embarked on his career as an art educator at Gyeongan Middle School in Andong, Oseong High School in Daegu, and Gyeongmyeong Girls' Middle School.
 With his career background as a lecturer at Hyosung Women's University, Keimyung College, Hansa Technical College, and Shinil College, in 1982, Kwon was appointed as a professor at Daegu University where he worked until 2009.
 From 1996 to 1999, he served as the president of the Korean Art Association of Daegu Metropolitan City, the vice-president of the Korean Art Association, and the national branch president.
 In 1997, Kwon and 24 other members who endorsed the local art, academia, press, and cultural community reinforced the Daegu Art Museum construction committee's establishment by implementing a petition and fundraising exhibition to support the museum establishment.
 From 2002 to 2006, he served as the president of the Korea Federation of Art and Culture Association of Daegu Metropolitan.
+In 2022, Kwon has been selected as an artist for the Daegu Senior Artist Oral Record Archive and in 2024 he establish his own art museum, "Kwonjungho Art Museum" in Daegu which is the first private Art museum in Daegu.
 To this day, Kwon continues to work as a prominent arts administrator and artist.